-The test pressure to be used must be no less than 11⁄2 times the proposed maximum working pressure, but not less than 3 psi, irrespective of design pressure:
+The test pressure to be used must be no less than 11⁄2 times the proposed maximum working pressure, but not less than 3 psi, irrespective of design pressure.

-Test duration must be not less than 1/2 hour for each 500 feet of pipe volume or fraction thereof.
-When testing a system having a volume less than 10 feet or a system in a single-family dwelling, the test duration must be a minimum of 10 minutes.
-The duration of the test must not be required to exceed 24 hours.
+Test duration must be not less than 1/2 hour for each 500 feet3 of pipe volume or fraction thereof.
+When testing a system having a volume less than 10 feet3 or a system in a single-family dwelling, the test duration must be a minimum of 10 minutes.
+The duration of the test must not exceed 24 hours.